smart-on-fhir/smart-health-links/docs/spec.md

 The Data Recipient SHALL treat any manifest file locations as short-lived and potentially limited to one-time use.
-The Data Recipient SHALL NOT attempt to dereference a manifest's `.files.location` link more than one hour seconds after requesting the manifest, and SHALL be capable of re-fetching the manifest to obtain fresh `location` links in the event that they have expired or been consumed.
+The Data Recipient SHALL NOT attempt to dereference a manifest's `.files.location` link more than one hour after requesting the manifest, and SHALL be capable of re-fetching the manifest to obtain fresh `location` links in the event that they have expired or been consumed.